Q: How do I enter Table Read My Screenplay?

-A: Yes, Web Series will be considered for the Shorts Prize and should be entered as such.
+A: Yes, Web Series will be considered for the Short Grand Prize and should be entered as such.
 However, we will only consider the “Pilot” episode of your Web Series.

 Q: What about series intended for streaming (Netflix, Hulu, ABC Digital, etc.)?